biancamika/digital-garden/content/Permanent Notes/Discernment.md

 - 2 questions:
 	- Is the way we live out our faith appropriate to the state of our life now?
 	- What image of God do we still hold today?
-- 2 lessons about God from St. Thomas Aquinas (See [[The Flying Spaghetti Monster, Aristotle, and Fernando Amorsolo]]):
+- 2 lessons about God from St. Thomas Aquinas (See [[Resource Notes/The Flying Spaghetti Monster, Aristotle, and Fernando Amorsolo]]):
 	- [[God is not a being]]
 	- [[God is the condition of possibility that enables all other beings to exist]]
 		- *Ipsum Esse Subsistens*: subsistent being itself.